 Ending the Debate: The Best Place to Store Condiments

 Unopened mayonnaise stored in the pantry should ideally be used by the “Best By” date on the package (but in most cases will still be good for up to four months after that date).
 Mayo is made from eggs, so it must be refrigerated once it’s been opened.
-A jar will last up to three months in the refrigerator and should never be left on the counter for more than an hour or two.
+A jar of mayonnaise is good for two months in the fridge after it’s been opened, reports the United States Department of Agriculture (USDA).

-Bottled salsa will last up to 18 months on the shelf and up to a month in the refrigerator.
+Bottled, unopened commercial salsa will last in the pantry for up to 12 months.
 If transferred to a freezer bag or air-tight container, it can be frozen for another two months.
 Once opened, it can last in the fridge for a month.
 Fresh salsa should be opened within two weeks or frozen for up to two months.
 Once opened, eat it or freeze it within a week (ditto for homemade).
 Now that we’re mentioning salsa, can double-dipping actually make you sick?

 - Cornell University Institute of Food Science: "Food Keeper: A Consumer Guide to Food Quality & Safe Handling"

 - United States Department of Agriculture: "Keep Food Safe!
 Food Safety Basics."

 - National Peanut Board: "How Long Will That Peanut Butter Last?"